REVIEW: Panasonic Lumix G9

 You can see Panasonic's introductory video below:

-The Panasonic Lumix G9 is due to be available in January 2018 and will be available for hire, HERE
+The Panasonic Lumix G9 is now in stock and available for hire, HERE